frontendwizards/frontend-challenges/problems/nested-checkboxes-i/README.md

 - The component should handle any depth of nesting
 - Implement proper accessibility with ARIA roles and properties
 - Visual styling should distinguish between parent and child items
-- The selected items should be displayed in a readable format below the checkboxes
+- If your implementation is valid, then The selected items should be displayed below (check the solution example)
+- You don't need to handle the relashionship between parent and child

 ## Example Component Usage